1 Introduction

 The ancestors of Midas also migrated from Paeonia and settled near Mount Bermius.

-Midas is thought to have been a descendant of Mygdon, and the inhabitants were the Pelasgians.
+Midas was a descendant of Mygdon, and the inhabitants were the Pelasgians.

-After Caranus, the son of Pheidon, migrated from Argos, the inhabitants of Macedonia were expelled.
+After Caranus, son of Pheidon, migrated from Argos, the inhabitants who had previously lived in Macedonia were driven elsewhere.
 [126]

 However, the inhabitants of Macedonia did not become Dorians.